enricav/LB2_project_group_4/README.md

 - adding labels to distinguish positive and negative sequences;

-- checking the uniqueness of protein identifiers;;
+- checking the uniqueness of protein identifiers;

 - setting `protein_id` as the index of the tables;